The controls that apply if you ship waste into or out of the UK.

 Follow these steps to work out the controls that apply to your waste shipment and what forms you need to complete.

-You must first find out if the material to be exported or imported is classed as waste by any country involved in the journey.
+You must first find out if the material you will import or export is classed as waste by any country involved in the journey.
 If so, then waste shipment controls apply to the whole journey.
 To help you decide if your material is waste, see:

-- European Commission Waste Framework Directive end-of waste criteria
+- Waste Framework Directive end of waste criteria

 - EU countries

-- OECD (Organisation for Economic Co-operation and Development) countries
+- Organisation for Economic Co-operation and Development (OECD) countries

 - competent authorities of EU member states